ulybyshev/Green-Kubo_solver/readme.txt

 	-i option turns off imaginary part.
 In this case input is organized in two columns

+	depending on the kernel, performs symmetrization/antisymmetrization of the input data: if kernel_switcher=5(see below) - performs antisymmetrization
+	else - symmetrization

 with -a option: enters the regime without data blocking, which works with the average correlator and covariance matrix:
-    -c  filename.txt   - file with correlator  (it is assuned that the correlator is symmetrical with respect to the half of Euclidean time)
+    -c  filename.txt   - file with correlator  (it is assuned that the correlator is symmetrical/antisymmetrical with respect to the half of Euclidean time)
 	format:
 	1    correlator    correlator_error
 	2 ....